Plain English Summary

 Not available in web format, please contact Martin.Bedford@canterbury.ac.uk to request a patient information sheet

-Patients aged 12 years and over with Haemophilia A or B
+Haemophilia A or B

 Ten nurse specialists based at 10 different UK NHS Haemophilia Comprehensive Care Centres will be randomised into either intervention or control groups; partcipants in the control group will be offered treatment as usual.
 Nurses based in the intervention groups will be provided with 5 days training in Haemophilia Adherence Therapy and will apply the techniques learnt with identified and consenting patients within patient review appointments.
 Treatment adherence will be measured using the VERITASpro measure at baseline, immediately post intervention and at six months follow-up.
 Levels of patient treatment adherence in the intervention group will be compared with the control group.
-We aim to recruit a total of at least 158 patients.
+The aim is to recruit a total of at least 158 patients.

 Patients being treated by nurses in the intervention group will be offered 6 x 20-30 minute Adherence Therapy sessions; this may be face to face or via the telephone as preferred.
 The participants will also be asked to complete some short treatment-related work books, which will be used to gather qualitative data about their experiences of the intervention.
 Adherence therapy is a brief individual therapy approach aimed at facilitating a process of shared decision making where service users and clinicians work toward agreed goals.
 The intervention consists of six phases which form the core of the therapy.
 The aim is to achieve a mutual decision about medication between the individual and the clinician.